 Ontario Works-sponsored training programs are not necessarily tailored to newcomers, whose first language is other than English.

-In addition to bursaries that may be available to pay the cost of eligible bridging programs, as described above, there are organizations that make loans of up to $10,000 on very favourable terms to cover licensing or training expenses for newcomer tradespeople, skilled workers and professionals.
+In addition to bursaries that may be available to pay the cost of eligible bridging programs (as described in our post on bridging programs), there are organizations that make loans of up to $15,000 on very favourable terms to cover licensing or training expenses for newcomer tradespeople, skilled workers and professionals.
 See our post, Loans for newcomers to cover licensing and training.
-Windmill Microlending and ACCESS Community Capital Fund are two non-profit organizations making such loans.
+Windmill Microlending, ACCESS Community Capital Fund, and The Centre for Education and Training are non-profit organizations making such loans within the GTA.
 Windmill Microlending has even more favourable loan provisions for refugee newcomers.

 Current programs in our database

 Appended below is a list of training programs offered to newcomers in various occupations, including language-focused and bridging programs.
 The number of programs included in this list will vary with the time of year.
 Details and dates are often not available 12 months in advance.
 Programs which have just recently started, for example, are dropped from the list once they have started, until we have information on the next instances of them being offered.